zakkolar/io.zak/_posts/2019-08-18-sliding-new-activities-into-google-slides.md

 The body text placeholder will say "Click to add text" when the user chooses this layout and has not yet typed their own text.
 Meanwhile, the title and subtitle placeholders say "Click to add title/subtitle".
 Because of this, I prefer to use the body placeholder for everything.
 </aside>

-You can't change the text in the placeholder, but you can change the font, color, size, and other formatting.
-Highlight "first level" and apply any changes you'd like.
-If you aren't planning on your users typing bullets into the placeholder, you can ignore the other levels.
+You can format the placeholder box just as you would format any other text (e.g. color, font, size, etc.).
+Because this is just a placeholder, you can't change the words "Level 1", "Level 2", etc. Those are there to help you as you change the formatting.
+However, they won't appear when the student views the slide.
+Instead, the box will display "Click to add text".

+If you want to have specific text on the master, use the text tool (described above) rather than the placeholder tool.

 ![Screenshot of a placeholder with the first level text styled with a custom font.
 Text next to screenshot reads "Use the text formatting tools on 'first level'"](/assets/images/posts/2019-08-18-sliding-new-activities-into-google-slides/formatting-placeholder.png){: style="width:600px" }